 Insurers like to reward customers for proving that they’re less of a risk, and the NCD is one way to reward conscientious and safe driving behaviour.

 The way it usually works, is that you’re offered a discount on the cost of your car insurance for every consecutive year you hold a car insurance policy in your own name without making a claim.
-The longer you hold a policy in your own name without a claim the less of a risk you are and the bigger the discount is likely to be.
+The longer you hold a car insurance policy in your own name without a claim, the less of a risk you are and the bigger the discount is likely to be.

-Your No Claims Discount (NCD) will be valid in Ireland for 2 years after the expiration of your last policy (assuming that you’ve not been involved in an accident/claim since its expiration while driving under another policy – remember this would also including driving a car under a car rental policy)
+Your No Claims Discount (NCD) will be valid in Ireland for 2 years after the expiration of your last policy (assuming that you’ve not been involved in an accident/claim since its expiration while driving under another policy – remember this would also include driving a car under a car rental policy).

-Can I use my No Claims Discount on more than one vehicle?
+Can I use my No Claims Discount on two policies?